Criticism of marriage: Violence against women

+Divorce

+According to Dan Moller's "Bachelor's Argument", modern marriage can be compared to the act of "forging professional credentials."
+He argues that over 40% of marriages end in divorce, and therefore should be avoided similar to any high-risk venture.

 Legal criticisms

 Economic dependence

 Marriage has been criticized in its complicity of wives' economic dependence on husbands due to the gendered division of labour and that women's work typically pays less than men's work.
 Women are more likely to downgrade or drop out of their careers to assist in child rearing or when their career conflicts with their husband's.
 Absent a career, women become dependent on legally granted marriage benefits such as a husband's health insurance, and are thus increasingly dependent on their husband.
 This dependence can facilitate abuse because the marriage becomes economically difficult to leave.

 Immobility

 In some conservative cultures, married women are not allowed to leave home without the consent of the husband - a prohibition that is supported by the law itself in many of these countries.
 For instance, in Yemen, marriage regulations state that a wife must obey her husband and must not leave home without his permission.